francisreytp/kickstarter-analysis/README.md

 Performing analysis on Kickstarter data to uncover trends
 ---

-Attached is the Crowdfunding Analysis folder containing Module 1 Challenge folder Under the Module 1 Challenge file are:
+Attached is the Crowdfunding Analysis folder containing Module 1 Challenge folder.

+Under the Module 1 Challenge file are:

    * Module 1 Challenge.xlsx          - included in the excell file are analysis based on data obtained